 Kenkoku University—the name means “Nation-Building”—was located on a small hill outside the Manchukuo capital city of Shinkyō, then known as Hsinking and now called Changchun, capital of China’s Jilin Province.
 Founded by Japanese military leader Ishiwara Kanji, a major architect of the Japanese occupation of Manchuria, Kenkoku’s purpose was to nurture the leaders of a new pan-Asian order under Japanese hegemony.
 Ishiwara thought that an ultimate war between Japanese-led Asia and the U.S.-led West was unavoidable.

 Kenkoku recruited its students from the Japanese Empire’s various ethnicities—Japanese, Chinese, Korean, Taiwanese, Mongolians, and even Russians.
 These incoming students were required to learn two foreign languages, while Japanese students had to demonstrate proficiency in Chinese, English, French, Russian, or German.
 Kenkoku even recruited Chinese and Korean professors with a background in organizing nationalist and anti-Japanese movements.
-Ishiwara hoped at one point to invite Gandhi and the pro-Japanese nationalist leader Subhas Chandra Bose from India, the American Sinologist Pearl Buck, and even Leon Trotsky.
+Ishiwara hoped at one point to invite Gandhi, the pro-Japanese nationalist leader Subhas Chandra Bose from India, the American Sinologist Pearl Buck, and even Leon Trotsky.

 From the outset, Kenkoku encouraged its students to criticize Manchukuo’s politics, a privilege justified on the grounds that the university was meant to be the incubator of Manchukuo’s future governance, not that of its present.
 Chinese students were allowed to write fiction on controversial themes: One surviving piece memorializes a female friend murdered by Japanese authorities, reminiscing about her nationalism by reading her writings and diaries every night.

 This unusual tolerance also extended to faculty.
 Bao Mingqian was a Chinese professor at Kenkoku with a background in leading nationalist campaigns, including the May Fourth Movement.
 Ultimately, Bao found himself sidelined at Kenkoku and later grew disillusioned with it.
-He was granted leave after faking an illness, which lasted opportunely until 1945.
+He was granted leave after faking an illness that opportunely lasted until 1945.
 In June 1946, he visited the Chinese Communist Party (CCP) at Yan’an and was later briefly imprisoned by Nationalist authorities for his activities.
 In doing so, Bao was in fact continuing in a Kenkoku tradition of staff and students traveling to the “red capital” of the CCP at Yan’an or the wartime Nationalist capital of Chongqing.

 Nor was the radical turn limited to Kenkoku’s Chinese members.
 Korean literary giant Choe Nam-seon, who had penned the “Korean Declaration of Independence” during the anti-Japanese March 1st Movement of 1919, was among the staff recruited.
-As a lecturer, Choe taught a different narrative to that of the Japan-centred view of Asia during his classes.
+As a lecturer, Choe taught a different narrative to that of the Japan-centered view of Asia during his classes.
 When Japan attacked Pearl Harbour, Choe reportedly explained to his Korean students that a huge gap existed between the national strength of Japan and the U.S. and predicted that Japan would soon be defeated and Korea would become independent.
-One student remembered that it was at this very moment he “awakened to his Korean identity with an electrified feeling thanks to Professor Choe.”
+One student remembered that it was at this very moment he was “awakened to his Korean identity with an electrified feeling thanks to Professor Choe.”
 Choe told another student, “We live our lives solely for that purpose [of Korean independence].
 Without that hope, how would we keep going?”

 Yet what all this fundamentally reflects is how Kenkoku failed to rectify real political problems.
 It could not offer a convincing narrative for the imperial project’s necessity, nor justify its brutalities.
 Kenkoku’s experiment in pan-Asianism, the foundation of its existence, also became its own enemy.
 One Japanese student wrote in his diary that he “came to respect those Chinese students who left Ken[koku] to join the anti-Japanese movement.”
-The ideologies of the anti-Japanese resistance proved far more attractive to the very students that Kenkoku’s founders intended to become a future pan-Asian elite.
+The ideologies of the anti-Japanese resistance proved far more attractive to the very students that Kenkoku’s founders intended to become a pan-Asian elite.

 Due to this divide, Kenkoku became an important link in the very substantial phenomenon of “Manchukuo Marxism.”
 Marxist-inclined Chinese students betrayed their loyalties when registering en masse for Russian language courses.
 Books by Lenin, Marx, and the Japanese Marxist Kawakami Hajime circulated around the campus with the blessing of Kenkoku Vice President Sakuta Sōichi, an accomplished economist.
 In April 1940, Chinese students formed a group to contact the revolutionaries, and went as far as publishing a semi-annual bulletin called “Outpost.”
 These activities led to the arrest of 24 students by Japanese military police between 1941-43 during an anti-Marxist campaign.
 Frequently beaten and tortured, two of the students died in prison.

-The contradictions of Kenkoku pan-Asianism spread among students too, with some Japanese students infamously using their privileges of access to rice as a way to bribe Korean students, who Manchukuo’s wartime rationing laws restricted to other grains.
+The contradictions of Kenkoku pan-Asianism spread among students too, with some Japanese students infamously using their privileges of access to rice as a way to bribe Korean students, whom Manchukuo’s wartime rationing laws restricted to other grains.
 The Korean students instead stood up for the excluded Chinese students on the grounds that this was a truer expression of pan-Asian solidarity.

 Kenkoku came uneasily together only because of extraordinary circumstances and arbitrary shifts in ideological influence.
 It easily fell apart when the political circumstances for its continuation no longer existed.
 Yet it was clear that an authentic pan-Asianism did exist there.
 Despite the defeat of both the university and the Japanese empire that built it, Kenkoku alumni went on to act on those impulses.
 Both through their political careers and their ongoing social ties, they confounded the strict borders that undergirded the East Asian political order—the very same borders they often helped to construct.